- 754 views

 - Spot the Big Five, especially white rhinos, in Hluhluwe-Imfolozi Park.

-- Spend time in Durban, South Africa’s third-largest city.
+- Take a trip to Durban, South Africa’s third-largest city.

 - Optional trip to Sodwana Bay for some of South Africa’s best diving.